A CFO's playbook to breaking silos and building trust

 Data that builds trust today – and unlocks strategic capacity for tomorrow

-The CFO is uniquely positioned to close this gap.
-But doing so requires more than better dashboards—it demands a shift in how data is used to illuminate trade-offs, demonstrate the impact on capitals beyond financial, enable foresight, and build strategic capacity.
+The CFO is uniquely positioned to turn the tide.
+But doing so requires more than better dashboards; it demands a shift in how data is used to illuminate trade-offs, demonstrate the impact on capitals beyond financial, enable foresight, and build strategic capacity.

 The CFO Scorecard is a practical tool to help finance leaders reflect on where data improvement efforts are needed across three horizons: